KEN BARNES: Prairie wings and the pea field paradise

 I am old.
-And, I am getting older real fast.
-Turned 81 last March.
+And, I am getting older real fast, turning 81 in March.

 I've been fortunate enough to have good health, and, God willing, that'll continue.
 These thoughts were on my mind recently, when out of the blue I get a call from one of my old hunting friends in Orange County.